natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-72AV%20(TURMS-T).md

 The T-72AV (TURMS-T) is a Russian MBT that is the mainstay in long-range engagements as the cannon is accurate at long distances.
 The recommended combat tactics is to acquire targets from afar with the thermal imager, use the laser rangefinder to achieve a successful hit and engage from the greatest possible distance.
 Avoid short-range combat at all costs.

+While brawling in this tank is workable, it is not ideal.
+That said, the best way to engage in close-distance or urban fighting will be in a support role.
+Allow your teammates to push for positions, and help finish off any tanks with which they have trouble.
+Remember that this tank has an exceedingly slow reverse speed, so your defensive reactivity is very poor.
+It is best not to be caught off guard, as you will typically lose any 1 on 1 engagement in which you do not fire first.

+'''Fighting in a top rank environment'''

+If up-tiered to a top rank lineup match, remember that this tank is perfectly capable of destroying most of the enemies it will face.
+However, it is imperative that you aim for the usual weak spots on the enemy tanks.
+Most weak points that other Russian high-rank MBTs (such as the T-80U) rely on will still penetrate, even with the technically inferior top APFSDS round.
+The difference will primarily be in consistency of damage. {{PAGENAME}} players will find themselves firing more than one round into an enemy to reliably destroy them compared to just a single shot in a better, higher-rank tank.

+Common headaches will include the likes of the Challanger, Leclerc, and Leopard 2A6 (as well as its derivatives), which will be exceedingly difficult to destroy frontally.
+In cases such as this, it is best to flank, or pick a different route to the battlefield, as the {{PAGENAME}}'s armour is far too thin to stop top-rank APFSDS rounds effectively.
+Put simply, the {{PAGENAME}} has an effective gun, average mobility, poor reactivity, and poor survivability.
+A new player will struggle while using this tank in a top-rank lineup.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->